 The performance of the OneFamily fund range is regularly reviewed by the Executive Investment Committee.
 The Conduct Risk and Culture Committee oversees risks relating to the Group's strategy, products, operations, and culture, and considers customer outcomes.
 It also assists the Group in complying with financial crime legislation, regulation and industry guidance.

 OneFamily has described to the GAA a robust governance framework in place to monitor the internal service providers.
-They have provided the Terms of Reference for the Executive Investment Committee, the Conduct Risk & Culture Committee, the Customer Operations Risk Committee, the Member Customer Committee and the Executive Operational Resilience Group.
+They have provided the Terms of Reference for the Executive Investment Committee, the Conduct Risk & Culture Committee, the Customer Operations Risk Committee, the Member Customer Committee and the Executive Operational Resilience Group, along with dates of meetings held during 2023.